rokko-ma17q4/hw-portal/README.md

 Submission record
 -----------------

-Don't you forget to open a Pull Request?
+Didn't you forget to open a Pull Request?
 See this [list of PRs](https://github.com/issues?utf8=%E2%9C%93&q=is%3Apr+user%3Arokko-ma17q4).

 Additional Information
 ----------------------